 Consuming adequate calcium and minerals is essential in preventing osteoporosis, provided that the body is able to properly absorb and utilize them.
 Adequate sunshine is also necessary, as it supplies the body with a source of Vitamin D (hormone), which is essential for proper mineral absorption.

 Exercise keeps the bones strong, as well.
-Read more on this topic in my new book Raw Foods and Hot Yoga.
 The main culprit, however, in causing loss of bone mineral density, is an improper ph balance in the blood.
 This pH balance is not referring to stomach acid, but the bloodstream and tissues of the body itself.
 Our bodies must keep the acid/alkaline balance perfectly at all times.

 A pH measurement of 6.5-7.5 is ideal, yet an improper diet can quickly and easily make our body too acidic, resulting in a lower pH.
 When the body becomes too acidic, it will draw calcium and other minerals into the bloodstream to buffer the acidity and bring the body into a more alkaline state.
 It will take this calcium from teeth and bones or wherever it can find it.
 If the body runs out of calcium to use, it will produce ammonia, which is extremely dangerous.

 Dairy products are acid forming in the body, as are sugar, caffeine, excess protein, medications and carbonated beverages.
 Calcium in dairy products is not a good source of calcium for our body.
 The excess protein is another cause of overacidity, which the body must neutralize.
 We are much better meeting our calcium needs from greens, fruits, soaked seeds and nuts.